 Passenger steamship travel across the Atlantic was the forerunner of cruising.
 As early as 1840, the first ocean liner set out on a voyage from Europe to North America.
-Emigrants in particular used the ship as a means of transport to leave their old homeland and seek their fortune in America.
+Emigrants used the ship as a means of transport to leave their old homeland and seek their fortune in America.
 In the beginning, a crossing took 110 days.
-This was often no pleasure, as the fifth-class passengers rarely left their cabins and up to 15 people lived in separate men's and women's cabins.
+This was often no pleasure, as the fifth-class passengers rarely left their cabins, and up to 15 people lived in separate men's and women's cabins.

 The era of ship passages ended with the transport by passenger airplanes in the middle of the 20th century.
 More and more ship cabins remained empty on the voyages across the Atlantic.